DevSchmied/2025-12-02/README.md

 ---

-## Ручное тестирование (Postman)
+## Manual Testing (Postman)

-Выполнено end-to-end тестирование:
+End-to-end testing was performed:
-1. Проверка статусов ссылок
+1. URL status checking
-2. Генерация PDF по сохранённым наборам
+2. PDF generation from saved sets

-Скриншоты находятся в:
+Screenshots are located in:

 docs/screenshots/

-Файлы:
+Files:
-- check_links — успешная проверка
+- check_links — successful check
-- make_pdf_01 — PDF по одному набору
+- make_pdf_01 — PDF for a single set
-- make_pdf_02 — PDF по нескольким наборам
+- make_pdf_02 — PDF for multiple sets

-Все тесты выполнялись на localhost:8080.
+All tests were performed on localhost:8080.